gabrielaraujoz/gabrielaraujoz/README.md

 - 🔭 I’m currently working at <a href="https://www.revelo.com.br">Revelo</a> as a Mobile and Full Stack web developer @contratadome
 - 🚀 Creator team of <a href="https://pub.dev/packages/themexpert">ThemeXpert</a> and <a href="https://pub.dev/packages/flutter_formx">Flutter FormX</a>
-- 📤 Speaker on Flutter Theming and Design Systems at <a href="https://tampa.devfestflorida.com/">Tampa Bay DevFest Florida</a> && Flutter Global Summit 2024 <a href="https://events.geekle.us/flutter24/">
+- 📤 Speaker on Flutter Theming and Design Systems at <a href="https://tampa.devfestflorida.com/">Tampa Bay DevFest Florida</a> && <a href="https://events.geekle.us/flutter24/">Flutter Global Summit 2024</a>
 - 🌱 I’m always learning Flutter, Ruby, Ruby on Rails and Vue.js
 - 👯 I’m looking to collaborate on Flutter or Android projects
 - 💬 Ask me about anything you want!